wormtable/wormtable/README.txt

 Tested platforms
 ****************

-Wormtable is higly portable, and has been successfully built and tested on the following platforms:
+Wormtable is highly portable, and has been successfully built and tested on the following platforms: